-- Symbolic Cholesky: only $S{A}$ used to determine the nonzero structure of the Cholesky factor L without computing the numerical values of the nonzeros. - Implicitly assumed that all the diagonal entries of A are included in S{A} (even if they are zero this cannot happen if A is SPD). - A fundamental difference between dense and sparse Cholesky factorizations is that, in the latter, each column of L depends on only a subset of the previous columns. - Operations to update a computed column should be also sparse. - We will see that the symbolic Cholesky can be clearly described using a tree structure.
+- Symbolic Cholesky: only $S{A}$ is used to determine the nonzero structure of the Cholesky factor L without computing the numerical values of the nonzeros. - Implicitly assumed that all the diagonal entries of A are included in S{A} (even if they are zero (cannot happen if A is SPD)). - A fundamental difference between dense and sparse Cholesky factorizations is that, in the latter, each column of L depends numerically only on a subset of the previous columns. - Symbolic dependence even smaller. - Operations to update a computed column should be also sparse. - The symbolic Cholesky can be clearly described using a tree (forest) structure.